minoa-lang/reference/src/items/use.md

 ## Use visibility [↵](#use-declarations-)

 Like other items, `use` declarations are private to the containing module by default.
-But it can also have its visibility declared, while for most items, this is explained in the [visibility sectoin](../visibility.md), visibility attributes work slightly differently on `use` declarations.
+But it can also have its visibility declared, while for most items, this is explained in the [visibility section], visibility attributes work slightly differently on `use` declarations.
 `use` declaration can be used to re-export symbols to a different target definition with a different visibility and/or name.
 For example, a symbol with a more restricted visibility like 'private' in one module, can be changed to a `pub` symbol in another module.
 If the resulting sequence of re-exports form a cycle or cannot be resolved, a compiler error will be emitted.